tgaeta/tg-blog/_posts/2014-06-09-so-what-is-jekyll.md

 ---
 layout:     post
 title:      So, What is Jekyll?
-date:       2014-06-09 12:32:18
+date:       2015-09-01 01:14:00
 summary:    Transform your plain text into static websites and blogs.
 Simple, static, and blog-aware.
-categories: jekyll pixyll
+categories: jekyll
 ---

 Jekyll is a tool for transforming your plain text into static websites and blogs.
 It is simple, static, and blog-aware.
 Jekyll uses the [Liquid](http://docs.shopify.com/themes/liquid-basics) templating language and has builtin [Markdown](http://daringfireball.net/projects/markdown/) and [Textile](http://en.wikipedia.org/wiki/Textile_(markup_language)) support.